 5. Debt Forgiveness – If you can develop a plan to be current with your loan after this missed payment, your lender might forgive or waive this missed payment.
 Keep in mind, however, that this option rarely happens.

-The key to getting great results with your lender is to work with a qualified team whose experienced in working with the banks to help homeowners out of their situations.
-Our company has helped many homeowners work with the bank to get great results… and the good thing is that it’s at no cost to you. 🙂
+The key to getting great results with your lender is to work with a qualified team whose experienced in working with banks to help homeowners out of their pre-foreclosure situations.
+Our company has helped many homeowners work with the bank to get great results… and the good thing is, it’s at no cost to you.

 Understanding the Foreclosure Process in Oklahoma